 Cat Care and Cat Definitions

-Did you know that the definition of ‘feral’ in New Zealand is a cat ‘none of whose needs are met by humans‘?
+The definition of ‘feral’ in New Zealand: a cat ‘none of whose needs are met by humans‘?

-It made us wonder what the actual definition is in other countries and how this affects the attitudes of authorities.
-The SPCA man said that most people in New Zealand never see a feral cat because these cats live far from human habitation.
-They are different to the ‘community cats’ fed by carers.
+It makes us wonder what the actual definition is in other countries and how this affects the attitudes of authorities.
+The SPCA representative said that most people in New Zealand never see a feral cat because these cats live far from human habitation.
+They are different to the ‘community cats’ or stray cats fed by carers.

-The SPCA point was, we believe, to make us think about how cats are defined.
+The SPCA also wants to make us think about how cats are defined today.
 Unlike dogs, cats are not obliged to be registered, and unlike dogs, there is no protective legislation in place.
 [NZ Dog Legislation outline].

 Cat rescues need to be proactive in working with legislators to find the best way forward for cats.
 This can include TNR, local low cost neutering initiatives, and working with environment groups to find a balance.
 One thing struck us: